Theme-Enabled Templates for Excel

 Not all Excel spreadsheets need to look fancy or stylish, but there are times when a little finesse can bring a bit of pleasure and happiness.
 Calendars are the perfect example.
 Who wants to look at a boring calendar all day?
 Why not spruce it up a bit with a nice theme, like the Calendar Template shown below.

-Even though you CAN create templates with great colors, our studies have shown that most people prefer to print in black and white (depending on the type of document, of course).
+Even though you CAN create templates with great colors, our studies have shown that most people prefer to print in black and white or a professional looking blue (depending on the type of document, of course).
 If you don't have a color printer, color documents print in grayscale, so no problem.
 However, getting a color printer to print a color document in black and white can by annoying because you have to remember to change the print settings.
 But, if you are using a theme-enabled template, you can switch the color scheme to grayscale in a matter of seconds.

 What About Compatibility?